w3c/wai-curricula/intro.md

   * <a href="https://www.w3.org/WAI/standards-guidelines/w3c-process/">How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute</a> &mdash; Provides a simplified overview on the W3C standards development process, and the opportunities that it provides for members of the public to provide feedback into the process.
   * <a href="https://www.w3.org/WAI/fundamentals/accessibility-principles/">Accessibility Principles</a> &mdash; Introduces the principles and guidelines defined by WCAG in less technical terms, and relates these requirements to ATAG and UAAG.
   * <a href="https://www.w3.org/WAI/test-evaluate/preliminary/">Easy Checks - A First Review of Web Accessibility</a> &mdash; Provides instructions to check few accessibility issues relating to different accessibility guidelines.
 These checks are designed to be quick and easy for many audiences, rather than definitive conformance assessments for accessibility.
-  * <a href="https://www.w3.org/WAI/demos/bad/">Before and After Demonstration (BAD)</a> &mdash; Is a miniture website in an accessible and inaccessible version, provided with evaluation reports and annotations of the barriers and accessibility repairs.
+  * <a href="https://www.w3.org/WAI/demos/bad/">Before and After Demonstration (BAD)</a> &mdash; Is a miniature website in an accessible and inaccessible version, provided with evaluation reports and annotations of the barriers and accessibility repairs.
 It is designed for more technical audiences who want to explore different types of accessibility barriers and their repair.
   * <a href="https://www.w3.org/WAI/standards-guidelines/harmonization/">Why Standards Harmonization is Essential to Web Accessibility</a> &mdash; Explains the need for a common understanding of web accessibility internationally, to facilitate the exchange of practices, tools, and skills, thereby accelerating the adoption and implementation of web accessibility.

 ### Ideas for Assessment